 Pruning

-Sanitary pruning can be done in fall or early spring.
+Sanitary pruning can be done in the fall or early spring.
 Removing dead branches is good practice from a plant health standpoint.

 Read more: How Do You Prune A Blue Spruce Tree?